The Harrow-Hassidim-Lloyd algorithm with qutrits: Results

-We now move on to results from our simulations for quantum chemistry.
 We consider the $H_2$ molecule in the $6-31G$ basis with different bond lengths (9 data points between 1.2 and 1.6 Bohr) to obtain a potential energy curve (PEC).
 For each geometry considered, the system includes four molecular orbitals that comprise one occupied and three virtuals.
-The outermost virtual molecular orbital is frozen, hence our calculations consist of only three molecular orbitals for our active space that equals six spin orbitals.
-We use the GAMESS-US software \cite{GAMESS} to generate the configuration interaction Hamiltonian in the singles and doubles approximation (CISD).
-In particular, we use Graphical unitary group approach (GUGA)-CISD so that the size of the Hamiltonian matrix reduces to $4 \times 4$.
-Since the $A$ matrix obtained using linearized coupled cluster method in the singles and doubles approximation (LCCSD) is a principal sub-matrix of the Hamiltonian matrix, where we slice away the first row and first column (which is $\vec{b}$) of the latter \cite{psiHHL}, the state register in HHL has only one qutrit.
-We benchmark our results with energies obtained using the LCCSD approximation and CISD on a classical computer.
-On the HHL front, the one-qutrit isometry circuit for each bond length is a rotation gate, $R_{02}(\theta)$, with the choice of rotation angle depending on the bond length.
+The outermost virtual molecular orbital is cut-off, hence our calculations consist of only three molecular orbitals for our active space that equals six spin orbitals, thus yielding a $3 \times 3$ $A$ matrix in the GUGA-CISD framework.
+On the HHL front, the 1-qutrit isometry circuit for each bond length is a rotation gate, $R_{02}(\theta)$, with the choice of rotation angle depending on the bond length.
 Table \ref{tab:isometry_thetas} of Appendix presents the values chosen for $\theta$.